HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/metal_shelf.md

 # Location & Spawning

-Two Metal Shelves spawn across from each other in the [Warehouse](/buildings/warehouse).
+Two Metal Shelves spawn across from each other in the [Warehouse](/buildings/warehouse) in suroi versions before v0.15.0.
+It currently an unused structure as the Warehouse has been redesigned.

 # Loot & More